 While it may be tempting to be able to feel like you completely finished decorating after building a brand new house, your wallet will appreciate if you go at a slower pace.

 Once you move in to your new home, you will get a better feel for its quirks.
 Again, it is all about prioritising.
 Start with the room that is most used and, in the meantime, make the other ones liveable.
 When you have had a little time to build up your budget again, then move on to the next big project.

 Aussie Living Homes recognises that great value is all about affordability without compromising on quality.
-See our Display Home Range or contact us on Perth Sales Line 08 9241 4999 for more information.
+See our Display Home Range or submit your details below to find out more about your home ownership options.